-When it comes to pseudo force, we are actually talking about an imaginary force.
+When it comes to pseudo force, we are talking about an imaginary force.
 That doesn’t exist but we still consider it as the part to study the nature of forces in Physics.

 Define Pseudo Force

-Let’s say there are two bodies viz: P and Q and they are sitting in an accelerated metro and R observe both of them from the platform.
+Let’s say there are two bodies viz: P and Q and they are sitting in an accelerated metro and R observes both of them from the platform.
 Here, if R draws a free body diagram of Q, it will have a net force that gives acceleration; however, when P draws a free body diagram or FBD for Q then for a body ‘P’, Q is at rest so to counter the force shown by P, Q needs a fictitious force in his frame and this fictitious force is nothing but the pseudo force.